 There are two main aspects of Inventory Management.
 The first aspect is to ensure that there is enough stock to fulfil customer orders as well as any manufacturing processes which might be needed to fulfil these orders.
 The second aspect is to ensure that the stock holding is not excessive, too expensive or unnecessary.
 A key stock holding level to aim for is an optimum level.

 In summary, inventory control is the processes utilised to maximize a business’s use of inventory.
 The goal of inventory control is to generate the maximum profit from the least amount of inventory investment without intruding upon customer satisfaction levels.

 Inventory is classified as an asset in a business and as such, needs to be carefully managed.
 A major part of a business’s cash resources can be tied up in its stock holding.

 Inventory purchases should be carefully managed.
 Buying in bulk or from a single supplier can reduce delivery costs and attract volume discounts.
-However the cost of the purchases as well as delivery lead times need to be taken into account as suppliers have different prices and lead times.
+However, the cost of the purchases, as well as delivery lead times, need to be taken into account as suppliers have different prices and lead times.

-In a business which has a large stock holding, it is important that stock is easily located and obtained to ensure that customers’ orders are quickly and efficiently picked.
+In a business that has a large stock holding, it is important that stock is easily located and obtained to ensure that customers’ orders are quickly and efficiently picked.
 Warehouse space is expensive and efficient storage is essential to maximise space usage.